stark1tty/SedMob/docs/reference-data.md

 # Reference Data

-SedMob ships with pre-seeded geological classification data that populates dropdown menus throughout the application.
+Gneisswork ships with pre-seeded geological classification data that populates dropdown menus throughout the application.
 This data is inserted on first run if the reference tables are empty.

 Source: `sedmob/seed.py`